plomek/Axon-Robot/README.md

 </div>

 Robot wiering:
 The robot is controlled by a Raspberry Pi through a web interface or voice commands.
 These commands are sent to four ESP32 modules.
 Each ESP32 receives its specific command and performs an action, such as changing the eye color.
 While it's possible to use 3 or even 2 ESP32 modules with the right code, we're using 4 because it was easier to split the code this way.
-Each ESP32 controls a different part of the robot:
+Each ESP32 controls a different part of the robot:<br>
-1.Head servo and LED
+1.Head servo and LED<br>
-2.Robot driving
+2.Robot driving<br>
-3.Arm servos
+3.Arm servos<br>
-4.Arm motors with limit switches. (experimental—right now, the encoders don't work well with all four motors at once, so it relies on timers and limit switches, which don't always work perfectly).
+4.Arm motors with limit switches. (experimental right now, the encoders don't work well with all four motors at once, so it relies on timers and limit switches, which don't always work perfectly).<br>

 ## Parts List
 3D Printer: